dewitt4/Cloud-Custodain/docs/source/azure/examples/sqldatabasewithpremiumsku-databases.rst

 SQL - Find all SQL Databases with Premium SKU
 =============================================

-This policy will find all SQL databases with Premium SKU.
+Find all SQL databases with Premium SKU.

 .. code-block:: yaml